sglusnevs/mod_header_whitelist/README.md

 #### HeadersClientSensitive

+It is possible for debugging purposes to log out every HTTP header, it's value and decision to allow/strip it out.
+However, some headers might contain sensitive information that should be better not logged.
+For this purpose, one can define list of sensitive headers whose values will never be saved into log files.

-Space-separated list of client headers whose values should not be logged into server's logfiles.
+This parameter defines a space-separated list of client headers whose values should not be logged into server's logfiles.

-Can be set in global or in virtual host context.
+The parameter can be set in global or in virtual host context.

 Example:
 ```